-There are two supported choices of runtime for building server-side applications with .NET: .NET Framework and .NET Core.
-Both share a lot of the same .NET platform components and you can share code across the two.
-However, there are fundamental differences between the two and your choice will depend on what you want to accomplish.
+There are two supported implementations for building server-side applications with .NET: .NET Framework and .NET Core.
+Both share many of the same components and you can share code across the two.
+However, there are fundamental differences between the two and your choice depends on what you want to accomplish.
 This article provides guidance on when to use each.

 - You have cross-platform needs.

 - You need high-performance and scalable systems.